FunningC0217/UnionParser/README.md

 # usage

-can to use show help, there are detailed instructions:
+- Can to use show help option, there are detailed instructions:

 ```
 (venv) funning@funning-PC:~/PycharmProjects/unionparser$ python3 __main__.py -h